nitrologic/foundry/foundry.md

 # nitrologic foundry research tool

-A command line application designed to chat and share files.
+A command line application designed to chat and share files with models under test.

 Warning, models with tool support may write to the forge folder at any time.

-## foundry machine interface

-The foundry functional interface uses tools tool_calls and the "tool" role when config.tools enabled with config option.

-Only recent models provide tools interface, foundry should fall back to a no tools completion mode.

-See the OpenAI API spec for more tool role details.

-### read_time

-### submit_file

-### annotate_foundry

 ## foundry user interface